A creative catalyst

-The Dukes additionally lends support to identified companies over an 18 month – 2 year period, currently working on projects that are aligned with The Dukes artistic and strategic aims & ambitions.
-Creative Collaborators receive ongoing support of free space for rehearsals and administration, access to technical support and production facilities plus tailored marketing support.
+Creative Collaborators receive the ongoing support of free space for rehearsals and administration, access to technical support and production facilities plus tailored marketing support.
 Work may be premiered in the season programme either as work in progress or full production.
 The Dukes also offers advocacy within Venues North and other relevant networks and events.

 BLAST! is a weekend of new work showcased by The Dukes and takes place within the spring summer season.
 At its heart is an evening of new works in progress, (up to 20 mins each) presented by Lancashire or North West based artists, 5 of whom are supported by The Dukes each year under this festival.
 These artists are engaged by a combination of direct approach from the venue and open call.

 Support granted includes seed commissioning money to progress the idea or act as match funding, access to rehearsal space, technical support and marketing, advocacy as above at Venues North and other events, public performance as part of BLASTFEST.

 The current call out deadline for 2022/23 has now passed.